European shares gain on hopes of easing in lockdown measures

 Despite rebounding this month from March lows, the benchmark STOXX 600 remains about 24% below its February record high and analysts expect a corporate recession to deepen in 2020 as a near halt in business activity bites into company earnings.

-Roche Holding AG (ROG.S) rose 2.1% as the Swiss drugmaker confirmed its 2020 sales and profit outlook amid rising demand for its new COVID-19 tests.
+Roche Holding AG rose 2.1% as the Swiss drugmaker confirmed its 2020 sales and profit outlook amid rising demand for its new COVID-19 tests.
+(Reporting by Sagarika Jaisinghani in Bengaluru)